About Neal Stimler

 Neal Stimler was the inaugural Head of Public Engagement at Auckland Art Gallery Toi o Tāmaki.
 He had a career over a decade at The Metropolitan Museum of Art in successive positions.
 In addition, he was a Provost's Student Academic Achievement Award winner and graduated with honors from Miami University with a Bachelor of Arts in the History of Art and Architecture and an Arts Management Minor.

-Neal Stimler is currently a Senior Advisor with the Balboa Park Online Collaborative.
+Neal Stimler is currently a Senior Advisor and Business Development Specialist with the Balboa Park Online Collaborative.
 In this role, he advises a range of clients to strategize programming, digital operations for exhibitions and media partnerships for nonprofit institutions and technology initiatives that connect audiences to art, culture and science.
+Stimler engages new consulting clients and support established client relationships with with Balboa Park Online Collaborative.
+His clients include leading national and internal organizations such as The Cleveland Museum of Art and Microsoft Libraries and Museums.

 What is Neal Stimler most known for?